Fiorenzo Carpi

 Fiorenzo Carpi De Resmini (19 October 1918 – 21 May 1997) was an Italian composer and pianist, probably best known for the "Pinocchio" theme.

 Biography

 My theater ... is held together by the notes of Fiorenzo Carpi.
-Very often his music has give me, since the beginning or during the work, the inner "clarification" I needed, the lighting of an "everything" that I did not understand ..
+Very often his music has given me, since the beginning or during the work, the inner "clarification" I needed, the lighting of an "everything" that I did not understand ..